The Sims 2: PlayStation Portable

-The game begins with the player's character driving through the Strangetown desert, presumably the "Road to Nowhere" in their car, when suddenly a flying green diamond (Also known as the Plumbob, the marker and logo of the Sims games) flies past the player and causes them to lose control of, and damage, their car.
-Fortunately, the player finds a gas station.
-The player takes their car into the garage.
-At that point the player takes control.
+The game begins with the player's character driving through the Strangetown desert, presumably the "Road to Nowhere" in their car, when suddenly a flying green diamond (also known as the Plumbob, the marker and logo of the Sims games) flies past the player and causes them to lose control of, and damage, their car.
+Fortunately for the player's character, they find a gas station.
+The player takes their car into the garage, at which point the player takes control.
 The player is introduced to a vehicle mechanic named Oscar who, after a brief tutorial in teaching the player how to talk to NPC Sims, informs the player their car will only take a short while to fix.
 The player is then free to roam around the gas station, and after being introduced to some more NPCs, including Bella Goth, who claims to be abducted by aliens, completing tasks and being taught the basic objective of the game which is "Secret Hunting" for the store clerk.
 The player then exits the shop only to find the garage around the back has completely disappeared along with Oscar and their car, with only the foundation of the garage remaining.
 The only thing left from the disappearance is a cell phone, which the player answers and a man named Doctor Dominic Newlow offers the player a job, requiring him or her to get a ride into town and find a place to stay.
 The player informs Police Deputy Duncan about the situation who replies that he can do nothing about it and suggests the player find a place to stay.
 After having bought Bella's house for pocket change and getting donuts for Deputy Duncan (which happen to have been found in the trash), the player finally gets a lift into Strangetown's Paradise Place, only to find more tasks and mysteries.
+In its review, IGN wrote that "The Sims 2 on PSP plays differently than the PC original and the console versions.
+Luckily, the differences don't make it a bad game at all.
+On the contrary, these tweaks streamline the experience and spice it up for a mobile audience.
+And, for those who may be worried, it's still very much a Sims game.
+Just different."